Property in: LONDON

 Entertainment

-In terms of lifestyle, Barking presents a vibrant marketplace in its town centre.
-Located along East Street, Ripple Road, and Short Blue Place, the market operates on Tuesdays, Thursdays, Fridays, and Saturdays.
-While the Vicarage Field Shopping Centre shows signs of age, plans for its redevelopment are underway.
+Barking's town centre centers around a busy street market.
+Running along East Street, Ripple Road, and Short Blue Place, the market opens on Tuesdays, Thursdays, Fridays, and Saturdays.
+While the older Vicarage Field Shopping Centre is showing its age, plans are in place for a complete modern rebuild.

 Shopping & Dining